-The guys from the hostel recommended us the first restaurant we went to and apparently, it’s a very famous one in Amritsar.
+First restaurant we went to was recommended by the guys at the hostel and apparently it’s a very famous one in Amritsar.

-Food was tasty and big portions, but the price rather high compared to other places we’ve been to.
+Food was tasty and big portions, but the price a bit higher than other places we’ve been to.

 South Indian Madrasi Dosa Wala

-We discovered this place by accident and after that, we ended up eating here 3 times in two days.
-It looks like the typical small local restaurant, but the food is delicious.
-In other words, we haven’t had dosas as good as this in any other place in India.
+We discovered this place by accident and ended up eating 3 times here.
+It looks like a typical local small restaurant, but the food was delicious.
+We haven’t had dosas as good as this in any other place in India.

-Right around the corner from South Indian Madrasi Dosa Wala, we found a juice bar, very cheap, where they mix any fruits you want and make smoothie bowls.
+Right around the corner on the right side from South Indian Madrasi Dosa Wala we found a juice bar, very cheap, where they mix any fruits you want and make smoothie bowls.
 They don’t have a name but if you search Juice Bar on Cooper Road, you’ll find it.

 Price: 300 INR (3,70€)